 Some academic departments have their own computer labs for classes or for student use.
 In many cases, these computers run software that is required for a course or special study and that is not available for students to install on their own computers.

 Public printers are available for use in several campus locations, including Seeley Mudd, Frost Library’s A Level, the Keefe Science Library and the Music Library.
 They include high-speed black-and-white and color laser printers, as well as a large-format color printer in Seeley Mudd.
 Laser printing costs start at $0.06 for one double-sided black-and-white page, and large-format charges depend on the output size.
 Individual printing charges are automatically added to student bills.

 The Amherst College ID is used in all campus dining facilities and for access to residence halls, athletic facilities, select classrooms and special functions.
 The ID also allows students to check out books at the Amherst College Library and all the other Five College libraries.
 Off campus, the ID card entitles students to discounts at movie theaters and with many local merchants.

 Students may use their ID cards as a debit card on campus by depositing funds to create an AC Dollar$ account.
 The account operates on a declining balance system and may be used at any time.
 An ID card with AC Dollar$ may be used to purchase food and services from select locations.
 All campus dining facilities accept ACDollar$ for food purchases outside of the normal meal plan.
 More than half of all campus vending machines, all dorm laundry machines and the photocopiers in the library have card readers that accept ACDollar$.
-Deposits to ACDollar$ may be made at several convenient locations on campus, by mail and by phone.
-Find more information about deposit options online.
+Deposits to ACDollar$ may be made by credit card, by mail and by phone.
+Find more information about deposit options.

 College ID cards are produced in the Dining Services offices, located in the basement of Valentine Hall.